nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ```

 * Otherwise, the `Parser` parses the user command input based on the values of the `FLAG`s in the input.
-* If any of the `FLAG`s in the user command input are not present or invalid, the `Parser` throws an `InvalidCommandException`.
+* If any of the `FLAG`s in the user command input are not present, invalid or in the wrong order, the `Parser` throws an `InvalidCommandException`.
 <div style="page-break-after: always;"></div>

 The interactions between classes for the parsing of a command with parameters is shown in the following **Sequence Diagram**: